ilastik/ilastik.github.io/documentation/counting/counting.md

 <a id="sec_svr">&nbsp;</a>
 ### Support Vector Regression
-* Requires an installation of Gurobi on the system
+* Requires an installation of CPLEX on the system
 * Maybe slower but more robust and better generalization
 * Can offer additional type of label via *Box constraints* not strict
 * The density inside of a box now be approximately fixed to a real number, providing additional training information